Sudharsanselvaraj/Autonomous-Customer-Engagement-Intelligence-and-Campaign-Orchestration-Framework/README.md

 **Seven Docker services:** `postgres` · `redis` · `crm` (FastAPI) · `crm-worker` (Celery) · `channel-simulator` (FastAPI) · `channel-worker` (Celery) · `frontend` (Next.js 15)

+All services deployed on **Railway** via Docker Compose.

 ---

 ## The AI-Native Core — Agentic Copilot

 This is where I spent the most design effort.
-The copilot is a Claude-powered agent with **six registered tools** that perform real CRM operations.
+The copilot (Ask Aster) is a Groq-powered agent with **six registered tools** that perform real CRM operations, with Gemini as automatic fallback on rate limits.

 ### Available Tools